oceanprotocol/pdr-web/resources/terms.md

 description: Thanks for using our product and services.
 ---

 Predictoor Portal Terms and Conditions (this “**Agreement**”) is made and entered into by and between Ocean Protocol Foundation Ltd., with office at The Commerze @ Irving, 1 Irving Place, #08-11, Singapore, 369546 Singapore (“**Ocean**”) and the legal entity set forth in the Account Information (“**Customer**”).
-It governs Customer’s access to and use of the Predictoor Portal, Predictoor Feeds, and Predictoor Stack (as defined below) and takes effect on the date of its acceptance by Customer (the “**Effective Date**”).
+It governs Customer’s access to and use of the Predictoor Portal (as defined below) and takes effect on the date of its acceptance by Customer (the “**Effective Date**”).
 Customer represents being lawfully able to enter into contracts and having legal authority to bind Customer’s entity.

 **DEFINITIONS**

 “**API**” means an application program interface.

-“**Customer**” means any individual or entity that directly or indirectly through another user: (a) accesses or uses the Predictoor Portal; or (b) accesses or purchases Predictoor Feeds; or (c) accesses or utilizes the Predictoor Stack.
+“**Customer**” means any individual or entity that directly or indirectly through another user: (a) accesses or uses the Predictoor Portal; or (b) accesses or purchases Predictoor Feeds; or (c) accesses or utilizes the Services.

 “**Trader**” means any Customer or legal entity and its employees that sources or intends to source external predictions, or utilize the Services provided.

 “**Predictoor**” means any Customer or legal entity and its employees that provides or intends to provide predictions, or utilize the Services provided.

-“**Documentation**” means the user guides (in each case exclusive of content referenced via hyperlink) for the Predictoor Stack, as such user guides may be updated by Ocean from time to time.
+“**Documentation**” means the user guides (in each case exclusive of content referenced via hyperlink) for the Predictoor Portal, as such user guides may be updated by Ocean from time to time.

 “**Predictoor Website**” means the website at https://predictoor.ai or https://test.predictoor.ai (and any successor or related sites designated by Ocean), as may be updated by Ocean from time to time.

-“**Predictoor Feeds**” means the prediction feeds that Customers may purchase through Predictoor Portal, or the Predictoor Stack (and any successor or distribution channels designated by Ocean), as may be updated by Ocean from time to time.
+“**Predictoor Feeds**” means the prediction feeds that Customers may purchase through Predictoor Portal (and any successor or distribution channels designated by Ocean), as may be updated by Ocean from time to time.

-"**Predictoor Stack**" means the Predictoor Portal, Predictoor Feeds, Services, and Predictoor DF listed herein (and any successor or related technologies designated by Ocean) that the Customer can access and use in accordance with this Agreement.

 “**Predictoor DF**” means the incentive emissions operated by Ocean to reward Predictoors for helping to provide accurate predictions, (and any successor or parameter updates designated by Ocean), as may be updated by Ocean from time to time.